 Steps to Requesting Unblocking (Clearance) of a Prerequisite

 2. Complete the form and attach supporting documentation (official or unofficial college or high school transcripts [if appropriate]), grade reports, test scores, AP scores, etc.) prior to registration.
 For math placement at the start of a Math sequence, the student can use high school transcripts, college transcripts from another college, or AP scores.
 For English placement, test scores from Cal State University, CTEP, or other selected validated standardized test scores may be submitted as documentation for course placement.
 Click here for list of acceptable alternative English and Math placement criteria.

-3. Deliver completed form and documentation to the Assessment Office in-person, fax or email.
-The fax number is (805) 289-6425 and email address is email@example.com.
-Please make sure to include a cover sheet with your name, the class(es) you are requesting clearance for, student ID number and a contact telephone number or email.
+3. Deliver completed Pre-Requisite Release Form and documentation to the Student Services Information Desk in-person or email.
+The email address is VCPreReqClearance@vcccd.edu.
+Please make sure to include a Pre-Requisite Release Form with your name, the class(es) you are requesting clearance for, student ID number and a contact telephone number or email.
 Student cannot submit this information via phone request.

-4. Prerequisite clearance form requests will be reviewed and processed within two working days.
+4. Prerequisite clearance form requests will be reviewed and processed within 72 hours.

 5. If the prerequisite request(s) is denied, the student may elect to Challenge the Prerequisite.
 For more detail on this process, go to and read the section titled “How to Challenge a Prerequisite or Corequisite.”